(Eighth in a series)

 Hotels as A New Way of Showcasing Culture

-All in all, it’s clear that the hotel is ambitiously reaching out to set itself apart, even among the many beautiful establishments of the Hyatt Hotel chain.
+All in all, it’s clear that the hotel is ambitiously reaching out to set itself apart, even among the many beautiful establishments of the Hyatt Hotels & Resorts chain.

-“If you want an example of how crafts can be successfully incorporated into a modern setting, I think that Hyatt Centric is a great example,” said Grand Tea Master of Hoshinkai and expert in traditional crafts Soshin Kimura in an interview on August 13.
+“If you want an example of how crafts can be successfully incorporated into a modern setting, I think that the Hyatt Centric Kanazawa hotel is a great example,” said Grand Tea Master of Hoshinkai and expert in traditional crafts Soshin Kimura in an interview on August 13.

-Fumi Kimura, who has collaborated with Hyatt Hotels for more than two decades, stressed in turn the importance of using hotels as a stage for local crafts.
+Fumi Kimura, stressed in turn the importance of using hotels as a stage for local crafts.

 “In order for something to be showcased,” she said on August 14, “you need people to look at it.
 And in that sense, if there are many objects in a hotel for international guests to see, hotels are a great vehicle.”

-This is the last part of a series delving deeper into the ideas presented at the 2021 International Kogei Summit.
+This part of a series delving deeper into the ideas presented at the 2021 International Kogei Summit.
 Craftsmen and experts share their views on the future of kogei, and discuss the ways in which Ishikawa Prefecture is showcasing Japanese culture.
 Find other articles in the series here:

 - [Part 1] Kogei: Unique Japanese Crafts the World is Waiting For